TencentBlueKing/bk-ci/.github/ISSUE_TEMPLATE/enhancement.md

----
 name: Enhancement Request
-about: Suggest an enhancement to the bk-ci project
+description: Suggest an enhancement to the bk-ci project
-title: ''
 labels: kind/enhancement
-assignees: ''

----
+body:
   - type: textarea
     id: feature
     attributes:
       label: What would you like to be added?